-Unlike most supercomputers, the CLIMB system has been designed to provide large amounts of RAM, in order to meet the challenge of processing large, rich biological datasets.
-In comparison, the Spruce B supercomputer at the Atomic Weapons Research Establishment (number 68 on the Top 500 Supercomputers list, November 2014) has 35,000 cores, but only has 110 TB of RAM.
+Unlike most supercomputers, the CLIMB-BIG-DATA system has been designed to provide large amounts of RAM, in order to meet the challenge of processing large, rich biological datasets.

-The CLIMB system is not designed to provide a single HPC system, as is often the case within academic computing; rather, the CLIMB system provides a pool of CPU cores and RAM that Medical Microbial Bioinformatics researchers can gain access to.
-The system has been designed to support over 1,000 VMs running simultaneously, potentially supporting most of the Microbial Bioinformatics community within the UK.
+The CLIMB-BIG-DATA system provides a pool of CPU cores and RAM for microbial Bioinformatics research.
+The system has been designed to support over 1,000 VMs running simultaneously, supporting most of the microbial bioinformatics community within the UK.

-For longer term data storage, to share datasets and VMs, and to provide block storage for running VMs, we will be deploying a storage solution based on Ceph.
+For long-term data storage, to share datasets and VMs and to provide block storage for running VMs, we deploy a storage solution based on Ceph.
 Each site has 27 Dell R730XD servers, with each server containing 16x 4TB HDDs, giving a total raw storage capacity of 6912TB.
 All data stored in this system is replicated 3x, which gives us a usable capacity of 2304TB.

 OpenStack is an open source software platform for cloud-computing.
 The software platform controls large pools of processing, storage, and networking resources throughout a data center.
 Users access the resource through a web-interface.
 As OpenStack is open source software, anyone who chooses to can access the source code, make any changes or modifications they need, and freely share these changes back out to the community at large.